j91k/sql-challenge/README.md

 # **SQL CHALLENGE**

 ## **Overview**
-Welcome to the Pewlett Hackard Employee Database Project!
-This repository contains data engineering and analysis tasks focused on historical employee data from the 1980s and 1990s.
+This repository contains data engineering and analysis tasks focused on historical employee data, and various employees data.
 The project involves designing database tables, importing CSV data into a SQL database, and performing various data analysis queries.

 ## **Key Components of the Report**
 Data Modeling: Look through CSV files to see which columns had relationship with one another.